BenoitDelec/FadalBazooka.github.io/index.md

 ...

 -----------------
-## Do our sentiment analysis of gender equality / feminism opinions per country matches with renown related indexes ?
+## Do our sentiment analysis of gender equality focused on feminism matches with renown related indexes ?

 ...